9 reasons why American students don’t wear uniforms

 This is one of the student responses for those who say that students are wearing clothes in schools for fashion.

 2 – public schools can’t afford uniforms

 uniforms are expensive and cost a fortune, for instance, a good uniform suit can cost up to $200.
 While in the Us are US 50 million school students which represents a huge budget to spend for a government.

-But if we accept that and make just $100 for each US school student, As a result, the US government has to spend $5 billion for this business.
+But if we accept that and make just $100 for each US school student, As a result, the US government has to spend $5 billion on this business.

 according to CAPE Today, we have in the US around 130 schools, only 25% are private so most of us students are studying in public schools you can find more details in the graph below.

-but the problem is private schools in the US only cover 6 million schools students.
+but the problem is private schools in the US only cover 6 million school students.
 As a result, 44 million students study in public schools.

 So if we consider that :